Skip to content

 Besides, they also showcase a phone number if you feel like calling and opening hours.
 But they also use their contact us page to sneak in a newsletter subscription form.

-Note: Don’t forget, a contact page can also work great for collecting emails.
+What stands out: Don’t forget that a contact page can also work great for collecting emails.

 Built with: Shopify